Overview

 First-year studio

-The first-year studio and project rooms reflect the modern working environment, enabling you to familiarise yourself with the layout of a professional career setting.
+The first-year studio and project rooms reflect the modern working environment, so that you become familiar with the layout of a professional industry setting.
+The studio is also a hub to develop social and academic networks.
+It comprises:

 - an open-plan office